 Friends of the Great Western Trails

-The Friends of the Great Western Trails is a volunteer group dedicated to advocacy and awareness about the Great Western Trail (GWT).
-To learn more about them and become a member, visit their website at www.friendsofthegreatwesterntrails.com.
+The Friends of the Great Western Trails is a volunteer group dedicated to advocacy and awareness about the Great Western Trail.
+To learn more and become a member, visit their website at www.friendsofthegreatwesterntrails.com.

 Friends of the Forest Preserve District of DuPage County

 The Friends of the Forest Preserve District of DuPage County advances the vision of the Forest Preserve District through philanthropic endeavors.
 Gifts from numerous individuals, companies and organizations help the Forest Preserve District carry out its mission of maintaining and sustaining nearly 26,000 acres, which include 60 forest preserves, 145 miles of trails, 30 lakes and six education centers.

 To learn more about how you can support or join the Friends of the Forest Preserve, go to www.dupageforest.org/friends.